Seat reservations

 Your seat reservations will be delivered in the manner you requested within a few minutes.

-Interrail passengers are not required to (and cannot) buy seat reservations for travel in Switzerland (operated by Swiss Federal Railways).
+Interrail passengers are not required to (and cannot) buy seat reservations for onwards travel on domestic trains in Switzerland (operated by Swiss Federal Railways: https://www.sbb.ch/).

-Interrail passengers are required to buy “passholder seat reservations” for long-distance journeys to/from and in Italy.
-Passholder seat reservations can be purchased from Rail Europe as follows:
+Interrail passengers are required to buy “passholder seat reservations” for onward journeys from Switzerland to Italy, and for long-distance trains in Italy.

 • Enter your journey details.